Kristina01111000/Drws_site/README.md

 Look into 4e cards on the paper, digital shuffle and pick a card https://drive.google.com/file/d/1d0uga3EP81jkCelI9nSxbPUq1SUBRdRl/view
-Look into how it would work, and how much it would cost My job is to integrate it into the site, maybe downloadable feature, maybe just on the site They got into the business account, need to change the pictures Did he write the email for the next few weeks
+Look into how it would work, and how much it would cost My job is to integrate it into the site, maybe downloadable feature, maybe just on the site
-If there are any make a document for harpinder to tell her about them -> doesn;t look like any changes for harpinder to worry about

-i put the new booking plugin onto the staging site
+i put the new booking plugin onto the staging site, the php is still messing up the plugin, but the site doesn;t crash when it is updateed, still at 7.4

 talk about site tools traffic on site ground